 Simply Spirit: For over two years, my community's leadership diverted energy away from ministry to the marginalized to address this searching Vatican inquiry.

 Leadership Conference of Women Religious

-The following is a timeline of the Congregation for the Doctrine of the Faith's investigation of the Leadership Conference of Women Religious.
+Here he goes again!
+Cardinal Gerhard Müller, head of the Vatican's Congregation for the Doctrine of the Faith, has sounded off once more about the shortcomings of the Leadership Conference of Women Religious.

 Leaders of the LCWR said they will continue the dialogue with church officials demanding reform, but they will also protect the integrity of their group.

 Simply Spirit: Too often, Catholics raised in our Catholic culture are unaware that it is sometimes our duty to speak about matters concerning the good of the church.